UNOS Organ Center

 The F.M.
 Kirby Foundation Organ Center

-- assist in placing donated organs for transplantation
+- Assist in placing donated organs (primarily kidneys) for transplantation.

-Brown provides expertise to all aspects of Organ Center oversight, assisting callers and placement specialists with questions or issues.
-He also maintains the Organ Center’s quality assurance efforts, and schedules the Organ Center’s round-the-clock staff.
+Organ Center director Melissa Lane joined the Organ Center as an organ placement specialist in 2003, taking on increasing responsibility as a manager and then as acting director before becoming director in 2021.
+Lane provides expertise to all aspects of Organ Center oversight, assisting callers and placement specialists with questions or issues.
+She also maintains the Organ Center’s quality assurance efforts, and schedules the Organ Center’s round-the-clock staff.

 Learn how the team works hand in hand with OPOs and transplant hospitals to place organs every day, around the clock.

 In 2021, the Organ Center received more than 87,600 phone calls.

 A few minutes saved can make the difference

 Previous Organ Center director and current director of Policy and Communications Roger Brown talks about how Organ Center team members improve processes in order to increase transplants.